zzjkf2009/DubinsCurves/README.md

 * cmake ..
 * make
 ```
+**Note**
-Start and goal positions can be defined from the *main.cpp*
+Both of the following parameters can be defined from the *main.cpp*
+- start and goal positions
+- x and y grid resolution

 ## Running and Demo
 Run: